scips/sandbox/hackages/vuejs101/day3/README.md

 To continuously test

+Not all the component should be tested.
+Ideally test component that will be used in different places and in different situations.

 ##### Emitted

 Emitted() return an object containing properties (emitted event + arrays of all the data emitted each time) a kind of history of everything taht has been emitted